k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/Fabric_Web_Studio/version_2-1/Operating.md

 The K2view Fabric Web Studio employs underlying Fabric security capabilities and configurations.
 Fabric works with several authentication providers.
 Each authenticator is responsible for handling user authentication and managing user IDs and roles.

-Following are the supported authentication providers as described [here](https://support.k2view.com/Academy/articles/26_fabric_security/07_user_IAM_overview.html).
+The following are the supported authentication providers as described [here](https://support.k2view.com/Academy/articles/26_fabric_security/07_user_IAM_overview.html).

-- **Fabric**: Fabric stores users' credentials in a System DB table using Postgres.
+- **Fabric**: Fabric stores users' credentials in a system database table using PostgreSQL.
 Passwords are stored securely in this table using a salted password hashing technique.
 By default, Fabric is configured to use a 32-byte salt length.
-When Cassandra is used, the provider is named Cassandra.
+When Cassandra is used, the provider is referred to as Cassandra.
 - **LDAP**: Fabric authentication is performed via LDAP integration as described [here](https://support.k2view.com/Academy/articles/26_fabric_security/11_user_IAM_LDAP.html).
 - **ADLDAP** (Microsoft Active Directory): Fabric authentication is performed via Active Directory integration as described [here](https://support.k2view.com/Academy/articles/26_fabric_security/11_user_IAM_LDAP.html).
 - **SAML**: Fabric authentication is performed via SAML IDP integration as described [here](https://support.k2view.com/Academy/articles/26_fabric_security/09_user_IAM_SAML_fundamentals_and_terms.html).
 SAML provides the means of offering an SSO experience to users by using, for example, Microsoft Entra ID and Okta.
 Read the [Microsoft Entra ID](https://support.k2view.com/Academy/articles/26_fabric_security/14_user_IAM_SAML_Azure_AD_setup.html) and [Okta](https://support.k2view.com/Academy/articles/26_fabric_security/15_user_IAM_SAML_Okta_setup.html) integration descriptions to learn more about Fabric SSO support.